This Stash app review includes updated features and pricing for 2020.

 - Stash’s millennial-friendly collection of ETFs can make investing exciting.

 When you get more comfortable, doing your own research and routinely making contributions, then leaving Stash for a brokerage with lower fees is going to be to your advantage.
-There aren’t any fees to close your account or transfer funds.
+There aren’t any fees to close your account, but there is a $75 transfer fee.